 Paradata for the GSS 2022 is only available in SAS.
 Stata Paradata will be updated here when it is available.

-General Social Survey (1978-2010) was linked to death records from the National Death Index (NDI).
-The indicator of possible vital status as of 2014 (variable name: DEATH) is now part of the GSS data you can download from the links above.
-However, because of the potential for deductive disclosure, in order to obtain more specific information, researchers need to complete a formal application to work with the GSS "sensitive" or restrictive data.
+Because of the potential for deductive disclosure, in order to obtain more restricted information, researchers need to complete a formal application to work with the GSS sensitive data.
 Please refer to “Obtaining GSS Sensitive Data Files”.